ArushiAgrawal/CS7641/README.md

 ##### Image augmentation

 Image augmentation is a technique used to artifically create new images using the existing images.
 It creates variation in the training dataset which can improve the performance and ability of the model to generailze.
-These images are created using transformations that include a range of operations like shifts, flips, zooms, etc.
+These images are created using transformations that include a range of operations like shifts, flips, zooms, random rotation, gaussian blur, random perspective, random sharpness adjusts and normalization.
+The following picture shows some images from the training set after image augmentation techniques were applied.

 <p align="center">
   <img width="1039" alt="image" src="https://user-images.githubusercontent.com/29612754/165002826-6388ba60-fb57-4d0d-abc6-ef61629a5e65.png">
 </p>

 We used image augmentation and then tried fitting the same nueral network as stated above.
-However there wasn't much improvement in the train and validation accuracies.
+However there wasn't much improvement in the train and validation accuracies in the vanilla CNN network.

 #### ResNet18